phocks/phocks-twitter-graveyard/README.md

 Basically do `npx wrangler login` and follow the login instructions.

-Then try `npx wrangler pages deploy dist/` to deploy the site.
+Then try `npx wrangler pages deploy dist/ --branch=prodution` to deploy the site to production.